Fast GaN Charging vs. Traditional Chargers: Is Wireless Charging Faster?

 #Why Does Wireless Charging Seem Slow?

-#100W wired vs 100W wireless charging test
+#100W Wired vs. 100W wireless charging test

-According to the above world-class experiments mentioned in the links, there is no doubt that wireless charging is slower that wired charging.
-And from the content of the link, the speed of charging power can depend on the distance between receiver and the transmission, the present battery capacity of the phone, whether the screen of the electronic device is lit up when charging or whether there are too many applications are running simultaneously and the ambient charging temperature.
-But the conventional chargers will reduce the power because of the heat generated while charging, leading lower power.
-Although classic cables won wired vs wireless charging race, it is recorded only a minute or two between key milestones and even a full charge.
-Fast wireless charging is virtually every bit as good as the best wired wall chargers, especially at high power levels.
+Although classic cables won the wired vs. wireless charging race, it is recorded only a minute or two between key milestones and even a full charge.
+Fast wireless charging is virtually every bit as good as the best wired wall chargers, especially at high-power levels.
 The real trade-off isn’t speed but heat, which, as we know, isn’t great for the longevity of internal smartphone components.
 But GaN chargers have large forbidden bandwidth, large critical breakdown electric field, high saturation electron drift speed, and stable chemical properties compared to traditional chargers made of traditional semiconductor silicon, which perfectly solves this problem.

-IV.
 Benefits of Fast GaN Charging

 GaN charging technology offers several benefits, particularly in terms of charging speed and efficiency.
 Here are some key advantages: